JoelMon/pyTalkManager/README.md

 # pyTalkManager

-**pyTalkManager** is a program to aid public talk coordinators in the congregations of Jehovah's Witness.
+**pyTalkManager** is a program to aid public talk coordinators, PTC, in the congregations of Jehovah's Witness.
 It is written in [Python3](https://www.python.org/) and uses the [Qt](http://qt-project.org/) GUI framework ([PySide](http://qt-project.org/wiki/PySide)) and